Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Well done.

-Anyway, today we're going to be talking all about the vote against the president elect of Oxford.
+Anyway, today we're going to be talking all about the vote against the president-elect of Oxford.

-We're then going to be talking about what the home office is trying to hide from us, and then we're going to be um defending the Lord of the Rings against the latest series of baseless attacks, and I can't.
+And then we're going to be defending the Lord of the Rings against the latest series of baseless attacks.

 Yes.

-And I can assure you, ladies and gentlemen, ahead of time, rest assured that we will have only correct based and definitive takes during that segment.
+And I can assure you, ladies and gentlemen, ahead of time, rest assured that we will have only correct, based, and definitive takes during that segment.

-So with that all said, before we do begin, actually, I just also want to point you towards my own show of Chronicles because uh it was a bit of a tech issue on the website this weekend, so not everyone was able to see it go up.
+So with that all said, before we do begin, actually, I just also want to point you towards my own show of Chronicles because it was a bit of a tech issue on the website this weekend, so not everyone was able to see it go up.

 And I've started the first of a two-part series looking at Shakespeare's Romeo and Juliet.

-Uh it was a lot of fun to record.
+It was a lot of fun to record.

-It was uh it was very fun.
+It was very fun.

 Anyway, so if you're interested, go and check out one of what I have to say about one of Shakespeare's classics.

-It's an ine and it but it's an even more abhorrent thing given that he'd personally met Charlie and be at the debate with him, looked him in the eye, presumably shook his hand, as Charlie would have would have wanted to do, of course, and but everything since then, so obviously that put him under the microscope.
+But it's an even more abhorrent thing given that he personally met Charlie and beat him at the debate with him, looked him in the eye, presumably shook his hand as Charlie would have wanted to do, of course.

 And then what's more, every other thing about him just revealed him to be a man totally lacking in virtue or honour or any sense of ethics.